Interphases-Lab/.github/profile/README.md

 ## Methods

 - **Electrolyte exploration and exploitation** — formulation as the lever for tuning interphase chemistry
-- **Advanced Operando Characterization** — Online Electrochemical Mass Spectrometry (OEMS) for real-time gas evolution and decomposition pathways, Electrochemical Quartz Crystal Microbalance with Dissipation Monitoring (EQCM-D) for simultaneous nanogram mass and viscoelastic response as interphases grow and dissolve, Operando Fourier Transform Infrared Spectroscopy (FTIR) to identify and qauntify the nature, onset, and evolution of interphase compounds
+- **Advanced Operando Characterization** — Online Electrochemical Mass Spectrometry (OEMS) for real-time gas evolution and decomposition pathways, Electrochemical Quartz Crystal Microbalance with Dissipation Monitoring (EQCM-D) for simultaneous nanogram mass and viscoelastic response as interphases grow and dissolve, Operando Fourier Transform Infrared Spectroscopy (FTIR) to identify and quantify the nature, onset, and evolution of interphase compounds
 - **Self-driving laboratories** — automated electrochemical testing closed-loop with machine learning to navigate large compositional spaces

 ## Software